National Disability Insurance Scheme

-The National Disability Insurance Scheme (NDIS) is a scheme of the Australian Government that funds costs associated with disability.
-The scheme was legislated in 2013 and went into full operation in 2020.
-The scheme is administered by the National Disability Insurance Agency (NDIA) and overseen by the NDIS Quality and Safeguards Commission (NDIS Commission).
-Bill Shorten provides ministerial oversight as Minister for the National Disability Insurance Scheme.
+The National Disability Insurance Scheme (NDIS) is a scheme of the Australian Government that funds reasonable and necessary supports associated with significant and permanent disability for people under 65 years old.
+The scheme was introduced in 2013 following the "Make It Real" community campaign and advocacy from disability groups, and is governed by the National Disability Insurance Scheme Act 2013 ("NDIS Act").
+The scheme is administered by the National Disability Insurance Agency (NDIA) as part of the Department of Health, Disability and Ageing and overseen by the NDIS Quality and Safeguards Commission.